Fredrick97-coder/Fredrick97-coder/README.md

 - 👯 I’m looking to collaborate on a big react native app with William Candillon my best Typescript instructor
 - 🤔 I’m a JavaScript developer
 - 😋 But I love Typescript 🚀
+- 🥰 I love and feel motivated to explore the world around programming
 - 💬 Ask me for help when stuck in a project...🦾
 - 📫 How to reach me: fredrickotabil97@gmail.com
 - 😄 Idioms : Debugging is twice as hard as writing the code in the first place.Therfore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. - Rajanand